 Drowsy driving is now listed as one of the National Highway Traffic Safety Administration’s top public safety dangers behind the wheel along with drugged, drunken and distracted driving.
 The National Sleep Foundation has concluded that anyone who has slept less than two hours in a 24 hour period is too sleep deprived to operate a vehicle.

-Here’s why; drowsy driving is estimated to be the cause each year of:
+Here’s why; drowsy driving is estimated to cause the following each year:

 • 328,000 crashes in the U.S.